Finite sample change point inference and identification for high-dimensional mean vectors: Theoretical results

 \end{rmk}

-\begin{rmk}[Monotonicity of power in the signal strength] Inspecting the proof of Theorem \ref{thm:power_bootstrap_cusum_test}, it is seen that the type II error of the bootstrap CUSUM test is bounded by a probability depending on the change point signal strength $|\delta_n|_\infty$ and location $m$ (cf. equation (\ref{eqn:type_II_error_lower_bound})).
+\begin{rmk}[Monotonicity of power in the signal strength] Inspecting the proof of Theorem \ref{thm:power_bootstrap_cusum_test}, we see that the type II error of the bootstrap CUSUM test is bounded by a probability depending on the change point signal strength $|\delta_n|_\infty$ and location $m$ (cf. equation (\ref{eqn:type_II_error_lower_bound}) in the SM Section~\ref{sec:proofs}).
 Specifically,